enyo/enyo.github.io/_posts/2016-01-20-flashlights.md

-Now that I've got a nice player in the background I just make sure that pointer events aren't forwarded to the YouTube player by overlaying an invisible div that captures all those events (so the YouTube UI dosn't appear when hovering the player) and use the [YouTube Player API](https://developers.google.com/youtube/iframe_api_reference?hl=en#Playback_controls) to forward any events to pause or resume the video when the container is clicked and to implement my own timeline & seeking behaviour.
+Now that I've got a nice player in the background I just make sure that pointer events aren't forwarded to the YouTube player by overlaying an invisible div that captures all those events (so the YouTube UI doesn't appear when hovering the player) and use the [YouTube Player API](https://developers.google.com/youtube/iframe_api_reference?hl=en#Playback_controls) to forward any events to pause or resume the video when the container is clicked and to implement my own timeline & seeking behaviour.